 In this study we report the design, fabrication and testing of a surface micro-machined array of temperature sensors for studying micro-scale features in film boiling.
-The fabrication steps involved deposition by metal evaporation and "lift-off" process.
-The thermocouple junction sizes were less than 50um wide and 100-250nm thick.
+The fabrication steps involved deposition by metal evaporation and lift-off process.
+The thermocouple junction sizes were less than 50m wide and 100-250nm thick.
 Wire bonding techniques were explored for packaging.
 An apparatus for boiling experiments was constructed to test the micro-machined temperature sensors.
 The apparatus consists of a viewing chamber containing a metal block (copper block covered with a steel jacket) in which cartridge heaters and thermocouples are embedded.
 A silicon wafer with the surface micro-machined thermocouple arrays was clamped on top of this metal block.
 Surface temperatures were measured, during boiling experiments with PF-5060 as the working liquid, using the surface micro-machined thermocouple.
-Since the micromachined thermocouples have very low characteristic time constant, temperature measurements can be performed with better accuracy, spatial resolution and temporal precision, than standard thermocouples.
+Since the micro-machined thermocouples have very low characteristic time constant, temperature measurements can be performed with better accuracy, spatial resolution and temporal precision, than standard thermocouples.